What Is Extinction? Behavior Modification For Reducing Problematic Behaviors

 Extinction As A Tool For Changing Maladaptive Behaviors

-Earlier in this article, the scenario with a mother and her child was an example of extinction, and strategies like these can be put into practice for behavioral changes.
+Earlier in this article, the scenario with a parent and a child was an example of extinction, and strategies like these can be put into practice for behavioral changes.
 These are called extinction procedures, and if put into practice consistently, they can be highly successful.

 - Negative Reinforcement

 The example mentioned earlier is a form of extinction behavior based on negative reinforcement, because instead of rewarding the child for acting up, the parent lets the child continue to do so and insists that they goto school whether they like it or not, because eventually, the tantrums will leadnowhere due to the lack of reinforcement.
 Because of this, it is sometimes referred to as escape extinction.